Ibrox Stadium: Renovations (1928–1953)

-Post-war
+Post-war, re-design and new name (1953–1997)

 Floodlights were first used at Ibrox in December 1953, for a friendly match against Arsenal.
 The first floodlit Scottish league match was played at Ibrox, in March 1956.
 Covers were built over the north and east terracing during the 1960s.
 No structural changes were made to Ibrox, but capacity was cut to approximately 80,000 by safety legislation.

 Ibrox Park had the worst fan safety record in Britain before its complete redesign and renaming in 1997.
 Two fans died in September 1961 when a barrier collapsed on Stairway 13, resulting in a crush.
 Stairway 13 was a popular exit from the East Terracing due to its proximity to Copland Road subway station and parking areas for the Rangers supporters' coaches, but it was often overcrowded and very steep.
 After this incident, Rangers installed safety measures, but further injuries were sustained in crushes on Stairway 13 in both 1967 and 1969.
 On 23 October 1968, the main stand at Ibrox was hit by fire.
 Just seven months later there was another fire, which destroyed more than 200 seats behind the directors box.
 The worst disaster to date to affect football in Britain happened after the Old Firm game on 2 January 1971, when 66 people died of asphyxiation due to another crush on Stairway 13.
 The game itself ended in a 1–1 draw, with Colin Stein scoring a late equalising goal for Rangers.
 This led to a widespread belief that the crush had been caused by fans who had left the game early, but had turned back when they heard the roar that greeted the Rangers goal.
 A public inquiry discounted this initial story.
 It established that the crowd had been travelling in the same direction when the crush happened, with it perhaps being precipitated by some bending over to pick up items that had been discarded during the goal celebrations.
 The downward force of the crowd leaving the stadium meant that when people started to fall there was no means of preventing a crush.

 The inquiry and subsequent compensation cases found that Rangers had been inept in their administration and complacent after the incidents in the 1960s.
 The disaster also highlighted, however, the fact that there were no established safety standards that should be adhered to, let alone any means of enforcing such standards.
 This had been first recommended nearly 50 years earlier, after the 1923 FA Cup Final.
 The Guide to Safety at Sports Grounds was published in 1973, and legislation was enacted with the Safety of Sports Grounds Act 1975.
 This law cut the capacity of Ibrox to 65,000.
 In the short term, Rangers took the stopgap measure of installing benches in the North Stand, which was renamed the Centenary Stand.